vnikesh/8086-002---Project/Deliverable/Work plan - RQ/DataCreatives_WorkPlan_WorkPlan.md

 ## 1. Research Questions:-
-a.
-Finding out on which claim type did all the hospital across USA has spent more and also for which period?
+* Finding out on which claim type did all the hospital across USA has spent more and also for which period?
-b.
-Is the Medicare total spending different in different state?
+* Is the Medicare total spending different in different state?
-c.
-Finding the leading hospital in terms of spending based on the US zones?
+* Finding the leading hospital in terms of spending based on the US zones?

 ## 2 Projected effort allocation and tentative timeline